Panda-program/Virus-on-network/README.md

 - **Timotej Vronč**
 - **Mykola Zub**
 - **Damián Košút**

+## Documentation
+Documentation can be found in `source/docs/_build/html/index.html`.
+Created with Sphinx.

 ## Requirements

 To get started, make sure you have the following installed: